Meike-K/hello_genomics_calc_py36/README.md

 #### Logging

-You might wonder how your app can output progress- debug information etc. There is an easy solution for this: simply write output the stdout /stderr.
-For example print("hello world"), the user of your app can then see this output.
+You might wonder how your app can output progress and debug information etc. There is an easy solution for this: simply write output the stdout /stderr.
+For example if you use `print("hello world")`, the user of your app can then see this output.

-For enhanced debugging and logging we recommend logging-modules like the python `logging` module (see hello genomics).
+For enhanced debugging and logging we recommend logging-modules like the python `logging` module (see [hello_genomics_calc]).

 To gain access to the output of your running/terminated application type: `docker ps -a` to list all (`-a`) running and terminated apps and identify the container-id of your application.
 Then type `docker logs <container-id>` to access